hirotake111/ivy_lee_todo/README.md

   - [x] shortcut to open browser
   - [ ] display message when a task is done/delted/created
 - [ ] move help message to service
+- [ ] highlight a task currently been worked
+- [ ] sort tasks by prority
 - [ ] add log view